Monster rat! Conservationist finds giant rat near Rotorua

 He said finding monster rats highlighted the necessity for this "crucial work" in New Zealand's native forests.

-The programme has been successful with 280ha of ancient native forest restored since the programme launched with 652 traps in total laid out across the forest.
+The programme has been successful with 280ha of ancient native forest restored since the programme launched with 652 traps in total laid across the forest.

 Button said there was now more wildlife and a healthier forest as a result of the conservation efforts in Dansey Rd Scenic Reserve.